Swiss lawmakers satisfied with oversight of HSBC Swiss bank

-ZURICH/GENEVA Swiss lawmakers are satisfied with the country's financial watchdog's oversight of HSBC Holdings PLC's (HSBA.L) Swiss arm, a parliamentary subcommittee said on Tuesday.
+ZURICH May 26 Swiss lawmakers are satisfied with the country's financial watchdog's oversight of HSBC Holdings PLC's Swiss arm, a parliamentary subcommittee said on Tuesday.

 A Swiss parliamentary subcommittee questioned representatives of financial regulator FINMA late in March, and found the regulator's responses to be satisfactory, the body said in a statement on Tuesday.